chipmuenk/modular_synths/teensy/teensy_adc_dac_audio_stereo.md

 where $f_1$ is the low frequency rotating the stereo signal in your head.

+## RAM and Processor Utilization

+Some effects can be quite heavy on memory and CPU utilization, the following functions help to track resource consumption.

+### Memory

+The following functions return the number of memory blocks (128 x 2 x 16 bit) used by the audio library.

+- `AudioMemoryUsage();`: Returns the number of blocks currently in use.
+- `AudioMemoryUsageMax();` : Return the maximum number of blocks that have ever been used.
+This is by far the most useful function for monitoring memory usage.
+- `AudioMemoryUsageMaxReset();` : Reset the maximum reported by `AudioMemoryUsageMax()`.

+### Processor

+All of the following functions return the processor usage as a number between 0 and 100, representing an estimate of the percentage of the total CPU time consumed.

+- `AudioProcessorUsage();` :  Returns an estimate of the total CPU time used during the most recent audio library update.
+- `AudioProcessorUsageMax();` : Return an estimate of the maximum percentage of CPU time any audio update has ever used.
+This function is the most useful for assuring the audio processing is operating within acceptable limits.
+- `AudioProcessorUsageMaxReset();` : Reset the maximum reported by `AudioProcessorUsageMax()`.

+Processor usage can also be reported per object using `anyObject.AudioProcessorUsage();`, `anyObject.AudioProcessorUsageMax();` and `anyObject.processorUsageMaxReset(); `.

 ## Teensy GUI

 <img src="../img/teensy_gui_adc_dac_audio_stereo.png" alt="Teensy GUI: Analog input and output with stereo effect" width="60%"/>